Polokopule/OwlMode/README.md

 # OwlMode
-Owl mode helps you  dark and light mode to your website
+Owl mode helps you with  dark and light mode to your website
 <img src="20230726_231001.jpg"/>
 <h1>Usage</h1>
 <b>Html Code</b>